Lonn and Tye Meeks, who lost older brother in accident, tell TUHS students that driving mistakes have tragic consequences

 Taft High was chosen in part because highways 119 and 46 are “two of the deadliest highways in California,” Tye said.

-Page 2 of 2 - Students were allowed to climb up into the Frito-Lay cab to get a trucker’s-eye view.
+Students were allowed to climb up into the Frito-Lay cab to get a trucker’s-eye view.
 It was more what they didn’t see, than what they did see.
 The CHP cruiser parked 20 feet behind the semis was entirely blocked by view because of the truck’s sheer size.
 “Trucks need a space cushion to maneuver and brake,” Tye warned.
 Junior Rebecca Jackson said, “It made me see things from a different perspective.
 When you see people passing trucks, (now I know) they can’t (always) see you.”